|Virtual classroom or face-to-face

 Do you deal with international issues; be it processing the pay for foreign expatriates sent to the UK, or British employees on assignments abroad?
 This course will provide you with the very latest developments in this growing area, focusing on the latest hot topics.

-Please note: Materials for this course will be made available via an online platform, however a selection of this materials will need to be printed off and brought with you on the day.
+Please note: Materials for this course will be made available via an online platform, however a selection of these materials will need to be printed off and brought with you on the day.
 Login details for the online platform will be sent to you 10 days before the course start date.
 If you have any problems or questions, please email [email protected].

-What will I learn?
+What you will learn

 On completion, delegates should be able to: